EduardBargues/cicd-template/README.md

   > **./docker/run-container-locally.sh** # build aspnetcore image and run webapi in http://localhost:5000/diagnostics

   > **./docker/run-e2e-locally.sh** # in a new terminal! => run e2e tests against the previous container (port 5000)

+- Setup the following secrets to your (new) repository:
+  - AWS_ACCESS_KEY: Access key id of the github user.
+  - AWS_SECRET_KEY: Secret key of the github user.
+  - AWS_ACCOUNT_ID: Aws account id.
+  - AWS_REGION: Aws region name.
+  - BUCKET_NAME: Name of the s3 bucket where the artifacts, configurations, and terraform state files will be stored.

 ## Who/How to contact